Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 • Black pepper (natural preservative)

-pasta with little water, tossed with freshly grated Pecorino and pepper.
-A nutritious, caloric dish, simple to prepare with a campfire.
+pasta with minimal water, tossed with freshly grated Pecorino and pepper — a nutritious, calorie-dense dish, simple to prepare over an open fire.

-Today: International cult dish, served from Roman taverns to Michelin-starred restaurants.
+Today: An international cult dish, served from Roman trattorias to Michelin-starred restaurants worldwide.

 Only 3 Essential Ingredients

-• Black pepper: 8-10g whole peppercorns (grind immediately!)
+• ✅ Black pepper: 8-10g whole peppercorns (grind immediately before use)

-• Salt: to taste (LITTLE!
-Pecorino is already salty)
+• ✅ Salt: to taste — use sparingly, Pecorino is already highly savory

 • ❌ Eggs